joelkino/FFPP/README.md

 ### Running the project

-Now that we have stashed our secrets and created our databases, we are free to run the project.
+Now that we have stashed our secrets and created our databases, we are free to run the project in our IDE.
+Open CIPP-API-ALT.sln in Visual Studio for example, ensure `Debug` is selected top left and **NOT** `Release`, then hit the play `▶️` button.

 Given that this is a web API, it is not expected to have a user interface when it runs in production.
 For development however, we are utilising the tool [Swagger](https://swagger.io/) which provides both automated documentaion of our API, and a user interface that lets us perform the RESTful API HTTP methods against our API routes from the browser.

-Ensure you run the project in "Debug" mode not "Release".
+Ensure you run the project in "Debug" mode not "Release", and then the Swagger UI will automatically pop up in your browser allowing you to run queries against the API without a dedicated UI.